12 Hassle-Free Travel Tips for the Best Away-from-Home, Being Out-and-About, Gluten-Free Travel Adventures

 100 Cards $33.00 (+ $7.00 Shipping)

-- Order GF dining translation cards – Language cards include translations of an explanation of specific food allergies into various languages.
+Language cards include translations explaining specific food allergies in various languages.
 These cards can be helpful when discussing your gluten-free dietary needs with restaurant staff in foreign countries.
-GlutenFreePassport.com is a great resource for obtaining dining-out cards in all languages.
+This company and this one are both excellent resources for obtaining dining-out cards in all languages.

-- Take a foreign language course – Nothing will make you feel more like a local and more at ease than taking a foreign language course before your trip.
-Focus on phrases and speaking that are about food, allergies, celiac disease, and gluten sensitivity.
+Nothing will make you feel more like a local and more at ease than taking a foreign language course before your trip.
+Focus on phrases and speaking about food, allergies, celiac disease, and gluten sensitivity.
 Communication that you can use at restaurants.

-- Eat fresh local cuisine – and stick to naturally gluten-free foods.
+and stick to naturally gluten-free foods.
 Many fresh cultural foods are also naturally gluten-free.
-Remember to ask questions, talk with the staff about the ingredients used, checking for gluten-containing ingredients.
-Share the dining translation cards mentioned above just in case the food is prepared with gluten.
+Remember to ask questions, talk with the staff about ingredients, and check for gluten-containing ingredients.
+Share the dining translation cards mentioned above, just in case the food is prepared with gluten.

-- Pack Herbal Teas and Drink Bottled Water – Herbal teas are a convenient way to flavor a bottle of water when you can’t find or don’t trust drinks available.
-Always choose bottled water over local water when traveling to assure you don’t get sick.
+Herbal teas are a convenient way to flavor a bottle of water when you can’t find or don’t trust the drinks available.
+Always choose bottled water over local water when traveling to ensure you don’t get sick.
 Even at restaurants, do not drink water from glasses or pitchers brought to the table.
-Also, be sure to check the tamper bands when purchasing bottled water in foreign countries.
-There are many stories about instances where local water has been filled into empty bottles that have been collected, then resold.
+Also, check the tamper bands when purchasing bottled water in foreign countries.
+There are many stories about local water being filled into empty bottles, collected, and then resold.

-- Prepare your Medications – Be sure to take enough prescriptions, over-the-counter vitamins, and supplements to last the duration of your trip, plus a few days.
+Be sure to take enough prescriptions, over-the-counter vitamins, and supplements to last the duration of your trip, plus a few days.
 The last thing you will want to do is search for or translate with a reliable pharmacist to check ingredients or try to read the descriptions for hidden gluten on a medication label.
 You’ll appreciate planning for a few extra days, especially if delays happen that might extend your trip.